Unidata/drilsdown/README.md

 5. Ways to publish template IDV bundles, template notebooks, and final results to a RAMADDA repository, where they are viewable via browser as well as accessible digitally: **ramadda_publish**.

 ------------
-#### How to get it
+#### How to get the goodness

-See documentation.
-These capabilities are heterogeneous as software, but powerful together as tools.
+See the examples, and documentation for the parts.
+These capabilities are in different languages and forms, and can be useful individually, but are especially powerful together.